StephenOnyeka/SF-ERP/Frontend/frontend.md

 ## Support

-For issues, please open a GitHub issue or contact the Frontend Maintainer: [jainish2001](https://github.com/jainish2001)
+For issues, please [Open an issue](https://github.com/jainish2001/SForger-ERP/issues) or email us at support@sforgererp.com

 This project is private and not licensed for public or commercial use.